The LA Local Offer

 How do we evaluate the effectiveness of our SEN provision?

-The SENCo attends half termly pupil progress meeting.
-In addition to, half termly meetings with the head, governors, a teacher and LSA, which Mrs Walsh chairs, are held.
+The SENCo attends termly pupil progress meetings.
+In addition to termly meetings with the governors, a teacher and LSA, which Mrs Walsh chairs, are held.
 These meeting review the progress of SEN pupils and any interventions which need to be put in place.

 How do we handle complaints from parents of children with SEN about provision made at school?

-If parents have a complaint in regards to the provision provided, they can contact the head, Miss Davis or SENCo, Mrs Walsh.
+If parents have a complaint in regards to the provision provided, they can contact the headteacher or SENCo, Mrs Walsh.
 If parents are not happy with the way the matter is dealt with, they can lodge a complaint with the governors.

 Who can young people and parents contact if they have concerns?